Orthogonal polynomials, a short introduction: Some deeper properties of general orthogonal polynomials

 \subsection{True interval of orthogonality}

 Consider a system of orthogonal polynomials $\{p_n\}$.
 Let $p_n$ have zeros $x_{n,1}<x_{n,2}<\ldots<x_{n,n}\,$.
 Then

-The closure $I$ of the interval $(\xi_1,\eta_1)$ is called the {\em true interval of orthogonality} of the system $\{p_n\}$.
-It has the following properties (see \cite[p.112]{7}). \begin{enumerate} \item $I$ is the smallest closed interval containing all zeros $x_{n,i}$. \item There is an orthogonality measure $\mu$ for the $p_n(x)$ such that $I$ is the smallest closed interval containing the support of $\mu$. \item If $\mu$ is any orthogonality measure for the $p_n(x)$ and $J$ is a closed interval containing the support of $\mu$ then $I\subset J$. \end{enumerate}
+The closure $I$ of the interval $(\xi_1,\eta_1)$ is called the {\em true interval of orthogonality} of the system $\{p_n\}$ (see \cite[Ch.~I, Definition 5.2]{1}.
+It has the following properties. \begin{enumerate} \item $I$ is the smallest closed interval containing all zeros $x_{n,i}$. \item There is an orthogonality measure $\mu$ for the $p_n(x)$ such that $I$ is the smallest closed interval containing the support of $\mu$ (see \cite[p.113]{7} or \cite[Ch.~II, Theorem 4.2]{1}) \item If $\mu$ is any orthogonality measure for the $p_n(x)$ and $J$ is a closed interval containing the support of $\mu$ then $I\subset J$ (see \cite[Ch.~II, Theorem 4.1]{1}). \end{enumerate}